Master Subscription Agreement

 - No Supplier Fees.
-No Supplier Fees.
 Except as otherwise agreed on an Order Form, each party agrees that it shall not charge Customer’s suppliers for the right to interact with Customer through the Coupa Platform.

 - Customer Data.
-As between Customer and Coupa, Customer exclusively owns all rights, title and interest in and to all Customer Data.
-Customer shall have sole responsibility for the accuracy, quality, integrity, legality, reliability, appropriateness, and intellectual property ownership of and right to use all Customer Data, and hereby warrants that that it has and will continue to have all rights and consents necessary to allow Coupa to use all such data as contemplated by this Agreement.
-Customer hereby grants to Coupa a royalty-free, fully-paid, non-exclusive, non-transferable (except as set forth in Section 11.4 (Assignment)), sub-licensable, worldwide right and license to reproduce, use, process, transfer and store Customer Data solely for the purposes of performing Coupa’s obligations under this Agreement and any other activities expressly agreed to by Customer.
+As between Customer and Coupa, Customer exclusively owns all rights, title, and interest in and to all Customer Data.
+Customer shall have sole responsibility for the accuracy, quality, integrity, legality, reliability, appropriateness, and intellectual property ownership of and right to use all Customer Data, and hereby warrants that it has and will continue to have all rights and consents necessary to allow Coupa to use all such data as contemplated by this Agreement.
+Customer hereby grants to Coupa a royalty-free, fully paid, non-exclusive, non-transferable (except as set forth in Section 11.4 (Assignment)), sub-licensable, worldwide right and license to reproduce, use, process, transfer, and store Customer Data solely for the purposes of performing Coupa’s obligations under this Agreement and any other activities expressly agreed to by Customer.

 - Obligations.
-The receiving party shall not disclose or use any Confidential Information of the disclosing party for any purpose outside the scope of this Agreement, except with the disclosing party's prior written permission.
+Except with the disclosing party’s prior written permission, the receiving party shall not disclose or use any Confidential Information of the disclosing party for any purpose outside the scope of this Agreement to anyone other than to its and its Affiliates’ directors, officers, employees, representatives, and advisors (collectively "Representatives") who have a need-to-know such Confidential Information and are bound by obligations of confidentiality at least as stringent as those herein, and provided the receiving party shall remain liable to the disclosing party for any breach of the confidentiality and non-use obligations by any such Representatives.
 Each party agrees to protect the confidentiality of the Confidential Information of the other party in the same manner that it protects the confidentiality of its own proprietary and confidential information of like kind (but in no event using less than reasonable care).
 If the receiving party is compelled by law to disclose Confidential Information of the disclosing party, it shall provide the disclosing party with prior written notice of such compelled disclosure (to the extent legally permitted) and reasonable assistance, at disclosing party's cost, if the disclosing party wishes to contest the disclosure, and any information so disclosed shall continue to be treated as Confidential Information for all other purposes.

 - Remedies.
 Except as expressly provided in this Agreement, if the receiving party discloses or uses (or threatens to disclose or use) any Confidential Information of the disclosing party in breach of confidentiality protections hereunder, the disclosing party shall have the right, in addition to any other remedies available to it, to seek injunctive relief to enjoin such acts, it being specifically acknowledged by the parties that any other available remedies may be inadequate.

 - Coupa’s Obligations.
-Coupa warrants that during the Subscription Term (i) Customer’s production instances of the Hosted Applications shall materially conform to the Documentation and (ii) that the functionality of the Hosted Applications at the time of the Order Form shall not materially decrease during the Subscription Term.
+Coupa warrants, during the Subscription Term, that: (i) Customer’s production instances of the Hosted Applications shall materially conform to the Documentation; and (ii) the functionality of the Hosted Applications at the time of the Order Form shall not materially decrease during the Subscription Term.

 - Procedure.
-To submit a warranty claim under this Section, Customer shall (1) reference this Section; and (2) submit a support request to resolve the non-conformity as provided in the Subscription Schedule.
-If the non-conformity persists without relief more than thirty (30) days after written notice of a warranty claim provided to Coupa under this Section, then Customer may terminate the affected Hosted Applications and Coupa, as its sole liability in connection with a breach of this warranty, shall refund to Customer any prepaid subscription fees covering the remainder of the Subscription Term of the affected subscription after the effective date of termination.
+To submit a warranty claim under this Section, Customer shall provide written notice of a warranty claim specifying the non-conformity.
+If the non-conformity persists without relief more than 30 days after written notice of a warranty claim provided to Coupa under this Section, then Customer may terminate the affected Hosted Applications and Coupa, as its sole liability in connection with a breach of this warranty, shall refund to Customer any prepaid subscription fees covering the remainder of the Subscription Term of the affected subscription after the effective date of termination.
 Notwithstanding the foregoing, this warranty shall not apply to any non-conformity due to any modification of or defect in the Hosted Applications that is made or caused by someone other than Coupa (or someone acting at Coupa’s direction).

 - DISCLAIMER OF WARRANTIES.
 EXCEPT AS EXPRESSLY SET FORTH IN THIS AGREEMENT, COUPA DOES NOT MAKE ANY OTHER REPRESENTATION, WARRANTY, OR GUARANTY, AS TO THE RELIABILITY, TIMELINESS, QUALITY, SUITABILITY, AVAILABILITY, ACCURACY OR COMPLETENESS OF THE HOSTED APPLICATIONS, COUPA PLATFORM, UPDATES, DOCUMENTATION, SUPPORT AND/OR ANY OTHER COUPA SERVICES PROVIDED OR OFFERED HEREUNDER.
 EXCEPT AS EXPRESSLY SET FORTH HEREIN, THE SERVICES PROVIDED HEREUNDER ARE PROVIDED STRICTLY ON AN “AS IS” BASIS AND ALL CONDITIONS, REPRESENTATIONS AND WARRANTIES, WHETHER EXPRESS, IMPLIED, STATUTORY OR OTHERWISE, INCLUDING, WITHOUT LIMITATION, ANY IMPLIED WARRANTY OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, TITLE, NON-INFRINGEMENT OF THIRD PARTY RIGHTS OR ANY WARRANTIES ARISING FROM USAGE OF TRADE, COURSE OF DEALING OR COURSE OF PERFORMANCE, ARE HEREBY DISCLAIMED TO THE MAXIMUM EXTENT PERMITTED BY APPLICABLE LAW.